-The municipal fleet has 127 fuel efficient vehicles (i.e. 119 hybrid, 3 plug-in hybrids, and 4 electric vehicles).
-Approximately 67 percent of fleet diesel is bio-diesel with 52 percent of it locally sourced.
-This B20 blend is purchased at an average cost savings of \$0.28 per gallon compared to the previous B15 blend, saving the city an estimated \$25,650 per year.
-Despite work to green the city's fleet, overall fleet emissions have increased by 15% as the economy has improved over the past nine years and capital projects, construction, and other city services have increased.
+The municipal fleet has 127 fuel efficient vehicles (i.e., 119 hybrids, 3 plug-in hybrids, and 4 electric vehicles).
+Bio-diesel accounts for 67 percent of total diesel used in fleet vehicles and 52 percent of it is locally sourced from commercial businesses.
+This B20 blend (i.e., 20% biodiesel and 80% petroleum diesel) is purchased at an average cost savings of \$0.28 per gallon compared to the previous B15 blend, saving the city an estimated \$25,650 per year.
+Despite work to green the city's fleet, overall fleet emissions have increased by 15 percent as the economy has improved over the past nine years and capital projects, construction, and other city services have increased.

-The drive alone rate for city employees is 43 percent.
+The drive alone rate for city employees was 43 percent in 2019.
 The city's commute-trip reduction program offers transit passes and coordinates vanpool programs for city employees.
 The city operates 28 electric vehicle charging stations city-wide and is planning to install additional stations to support fleet and employee charging.
 The light rail extension at City Hall will offer employees an easy and convenient alternative to driving alone by 2023.